 1. Create Partnerships with Local Libraries

 Arrange a trip to a local library before the end of school, or invite a librarian to visit the class and bring information about summer programs.

 Offer used books for students to take with them over break to encourage reading in the summer months.

-3. Give Parents Information
+3. Give Families Information

-Ensure that parents receive information about summer slide and ways to counter its effects.
+Ensure that caregivers receive information about summer slide and ways to counter its effects.
 Provide families with a list of educational activities within the community, such as summer reading programs, local tutoring programs, or museums and historical landmarks for learning opportunities.